data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 So, the last thing that I want to talk about is: how to account for missing data.
 I mentioned how to avoid missing data upfront.
 If you can't avoid it you might
 say: "can I ignore it?"
-Well, here before we account for it, and if we can't ignore it, then we have to account for it, but before getting into that, I want to shift our mindset a little bit because there is a, a belief that we can just plug in those gaps in our data, that you know, and perhaps you were, perhaps someone expected that you would be able to come here tonight and I would give you a new Python package that allows you to fill-in missing data, and, and you've got that technique you can put in your work flow, and in your wallet, and kind of move on your way, but the problem with that is that you have to do this in a specific way or we're really just making up data.
+Well, here before we account for it, and if we can't ignore it, then we have to account for it, but before getting into that, I want to shift our mindset a little bit because there is a, a belief that we can just plug in those gaps in our data, that you know, and perhaps you were, perhaps someone expected that you would be able to come here tonight and I would give you a new Python package that allows you to fill-in missing data, and, and you've got that technique you can put in your workflow, and in your wallet, and kind of move on your way, but the problem with that is that you have to do this in a specific way or we're really just making up data.
 Making up data has all sorts of issues: a) we might be wrong; b) it's not an ethical thing to do, in my opinion.
 So, because of this, we need to be very careful about how we would fill-in some of those gaps, or how we, how we tackle missing data, but I'd like to shift our mindset a little bit and say in most cases we're not really fixing missing data.
 It's not like we just have this new step in our workflow where I fit some, some method in pandas or in scikit-learn and then move on with the rest of my day.
 We're really just learning how to cope with missing data.
 So given that shift in our mindset that we're really just learning how to effectively and in a principled way cope with our missing data, let's move beyond.